In partnership with DSM

-Inventor John B. Goodenough today won the Nobel Prize for Chemistry.
+Inventor John B. Goodenough won the Nobel Prize for Chemistry just before he passed away on July 20 2023.
 He has dedicated his life to leading society away from fossil fuels and towards renewable energy.

 During John B. Goodenoughs lengthy career as a physicist, he brought us lithium-ion batteries, which have transformed the world.

 Now he wants to fast forward the search for a solution to our current environmental problem and he helped inspire the first ever #BrightMindsChallenge, which invites innovators and scientists all over the world to submit solar energy and energy storage solutions to achieve 100% renewable energy.
 Watch the video above.

 John B. Goodenough is one of the founding fathers of the revolutionary lithium-ion rechargeable battery.
 We all use this battery almost constantly, as it’s found in most portable devices, such as smartphones and tablets, as well as power tools and electrical vehicles, varying from aircraft, electric cars and even the Mars Curiosity Rover.
 Can you imagine what the world would look like if all the things powered by lithium-ion batteries didn’t exist?

 With the environmental crisis we’re facing, John now aims to introduce yet another invention that will change the world as we know it.
 He is on the breakthrough of an energy storage solution.

 “We will have the ability to store energy at a big enough volume and on low enough costs, so it can compete with oil.
 I think it will be transformational,” he says.